 So the exploration is with the Pikmin, right?
 You could say that, and the shorts definitely focus on them, but there isn't a whole lot of character exploration with them either.
 After watching you'd be able to make a few bullet points regarding the base characteristics of the Pikmin as a whole, but hardly anything could be said about the individual types.
 Their basic abilities are shown (and the white Pikmin can spit corrosive acid for some reason) but there isn't any character behind it.
 A blue Pikmin could wake up as a yellow Pikmin one day and it wouldn't act any different than it had before the change, or at least we'd be led to believe that after watching this.
 If building characters beyond the games was the purpose of this, then it didn't achieve its goal in the slightest.

 That being said the plots of the episodes themselves, while not amazing, are still enjoyable at a base level.
-The humour is usually decent and the stories themselves generally make sense (though it's not exactly like the games).
+The humor is usually decent and the stories themselves generally make sense (though it's not exactly like the games).
 There's even a few things that may catch you off guard.
 It's still nothing worth coming back to though.
 It also makes references to, specifically, Pikmin 2.
 If you haven't played that game then these shorts will not resonate fully with you.